Speicherstadt

-The Speicherstadt ([ˈʃpaɪ̯çɐˌʃtat], literally: 'City of Warehouses', meaning warehouse district) in Hamburg, Germany is the largest warehouse district in the world where the buildings stand on timber-pile foundations, oak logs, in this particular case.
-It is located in the port of Hamburg—within the HafenCity quarter—and was built from 1883 to 1927.
+The Speicherstadt ([ˈʃpaɪ̯çɐˌʃtat], literally: 'City of Warehouses', meaning warehouse district) in Hamburg, Germany, is the largest warehouse district in the world where the buildings stand on timber-pile foundations—oak logs, in this particular case.
+It is located in the port of Hamburg, in the HafenCity quarter, and was built from 1883 to 1927.

 The district was built as a free zone to transfer goods without paying customs.
 The district and the surrounding area have been under redevelopment for many years as the port industry has evolved.
 As an exceptional example of Neo-Gothic and modernist architecture, and for its testimony to the development of international maritime trade, the Speicherstadt was awarded the status of UNESCO World Heritage Site on 5 July 2015, along with the Kontorhaus District.

 Geography

 The Speicherstadt is located in the port of Hamburg.
 It is 1.5 km long and interlaced by loading canals (Low German: Fleets).